Jeff Salmon

 Jeffrey "Jeff" Salmon (born 1953) is a British businessman and an art dealer both through his own companies and on the Channel 4 programme, Four Rooms.
-Salmon lists amongst his clients, Kate Moss, Lily Allen, Uma Thurman and U2 guitarist Adam Clayton.
+Salmon lists amongst his clients, Kate Moss, Lily Allen, Uma Thurman and U2 bassist Adam Clayton.

 Background

 Originally from East London, Salmon worked for Sotheby's between 1970 and 1977.
-Aged 24, he set up his own business specialising in art nouveau and art-deco.
-Dealing in mainly in mid-20th-century design he owns businesses, based in Marylebone, London.
-They include Decoratum, which encompasses the two largest 20th-century furniture and design galleries in London.
+Aged 24, he set up his own business specialising in Art Nouveau and Art Deco.
+Dealing mainly in mid-20th-century design he owned two businesses based in Marylebone, London.
+They include Decoratum, which encompassed the two largest 20th-century furniture and design galleries in London.
 It was listed by The Guardian newspaper as one of the most favourite shops in west London.
 Salmon also runs a number of other companies in areas such as health care, air conditioning and facilities for people with disabilities as well as owning the rights to His Excellency, a Gilbert and Sullivan style opera.
-Salmon lives with his partner Lucia and has four children.
+Salmon lives with his wife Lucia and has four children.
 His daughter Polly records music under the name GFOTY.